 Below are a few examples of how Coverage E protects you in bodily injury claims.

 Let’s say a neighbor decides to stop by for a cup of coffee.
 Unfortunately, they slip on the icy walk leading up to your house and break their hip.
 The injury leads to an ER visit, surgery, and rehabilitation, so your neighbor sues to recoup these costs.
 This triggers the personal injury coverage in your home insurance policy because you still have to defend yourself whether or not you were actually negligent.
-And if your neighbor show you were negligent﹘because, say, you took too long to remove the ice﹘then your policy may cover the court-awarded settlement.
+And if your neighbor shows you were negligent﹘because, say, you took too long to remove the ice﹘then your policy may cover the court-awarded settlement.

 In this scenario, you have a dog that bites someone.
-States laws often make you liable for your dog’s actions regardless of what led up to the incident.
+State laws often make you liable for your dog’s actions regardless of what led up to the incident.
 Some, however, place the responsibility for the bite on you in certain situations, like if you knew the dog was aggressive or were supposed to keep it on a leash.

 Coverage E can pay for the victim’s medical bills if your state’s laws make you liable for the bite.
 However, some carriers exclude dog bites, so you may need an animal liability endorsement.

 You read that headline correctly.
 It’s bad enough when someone breaks into your home to steal from you, but what happens if the burglar gets injured while on your property?
-Technically, the burglar can sue﹘in which case, your home insurance would cover your defense﹘ but their chance of winning is low.
+Technically, the burglar can sue﹘in which case, your home insurance would cover your defense but their chance of winning is low.

-While homeowners are expected to maintain a safe property, they generally only owe a duty of care to people they either invite in or grant permissions to.
+While homeowners are expected to maintain a safe property, they generally only owe a duty of care to people they either invite in or grant permission to.
 Burglars, however, are trespassers and homeowners have no obligation to protect trespassers except if they know there are trespassers on their property.

 Personal liability covers most injuries that people suffer due to your actions.
 However, the incident needs to be accidental.
 If you intentionally hurt someone, your insurance may not pay the claims.
 For example, your insurance carrier will most likely deny a claim that involves you punching someone.
 If the person you punched sues for their bodily injuries, you will have to pay for them out of your own pocket.